-As a plus, Alex de la Iglesia and Jorge Guerricaechevarría come up with a few outrageous, politically incorrect bits that would have done fellow Spaniard Pedro Almodóvar proud, including an uproarious family dinner conversation centered on Lourdes’ mother (Gracia Olayo) and sister (Alicia Andújar).
-The latter is a precocious – and sociopathic – 8-year-old girl who, much to mom's annoyance, claims she can't eat her dinner because she became pregnant after being raped by her gym teacher, who also gave her AIDS.
+As a plus, de la Iglesia and Guerricaechevarría come up with a few outrageously un-PC segments that would have done fellow Spaniard Pedro Almodóvar proud, including an uproarious family dinner conversation centered on Lourdes’ mother (Gracia Olayo) and sister (Alicia Andújar).
+The latter is a precocious – and sociopathic – 8-year-old who, much to Mom’s annoyance, claims she can’t eat because she became pregnant after being raped by her gym teacher, who also gave her AIDS.